Updated at 2023-05-23

 Area: 377,973 square kilometers

-Population: Approx. 125,000,000 people
+Population: Approx. 123 million people

 Currency: Japanese Yen

-Government: Constitutional monarchy and separation of powers
+Government: Constitutional monarchy, separation of powers